chulminy/CIVE497-CIVE700/README.md

 ## Tasks
-There will be **7~9 tasks** and posted on either weekly or biweekly on this course website.
-The task will have programming components or photography components, where students will use their own camera to capture and process their own images and discuss the results.

-The instructor will post two due dates.
-Students are supposed to complete all tasks and turn their works in by the first due date.
-After the first due data, there is 25% deduction in the final mark and

-.
-After the second due date, the submission of the works will not be accepted unless accompanied by a valid excuse and some additional points might be deducted depending upon the circumstances.
+There will be **7~9 tasks** and posted on either weekly or biweekly on this course website. **The instructor encourage students to work in groups through collaborative learning, but to submit their assignments individually.** The task will have programming components or photography components, where students will use their own camera to capture and process their own images and discuss the results.
+Students are supposed to complete all tasks and turn their works in by the due date.
+After the due data, there is 25% deduction in the final mark and students must submit their works within a week after the due data.
+After then, the submission of the works will not be accepted unless accompanied by a valid excuse and some additional points might be deducted depending upon the circumstances.

 [**Submission instruction of your work**](#submission-instruction-of-your-work)